okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-end-user-experience/main/index.md

 ## Customize an email template

 Use the `okta_email_customization` resource to create customized email templates.
-You specify the type of email in the `template_name` attribute, such as `"ForgotPassword"` for the one sent to reset a forgotten password.
+Specify the type of email in the `template_name` attribute, such as `"ForgotPassword"`, for the email sent to reset a forgotten password.
 See the [Okta Terraform provider documentation](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/email_customization) for the list of supported email templates.

 You can also provide multiple template versions for different languages by setting the `language` attribute to the desired locale.

 1. Add the required template management scope if it's not already granted.
-Do this by adding the `okta.templates.manage` scope to your configuration and to your orgs Terraform service app.
+Do this by adding the `okta.templates.manage` scope to your configuration and to your org's Terraform service app.
 For more information on adding scopes in Okta, see [Add or confirm the API scopes](#add-or-confirm-the-api-scopes).

 1. Create a new `okta_email_customization` resource.